shyamlungani/nlk-grade-9-scholarship-exam/README.md

-Do all th quetions carefully
+Do all th questions carefully